 You're tired, and you don't want all these hours to go to waste.
 So you pay up and hope for the best.

 You've just been scammed.

 The above scenario is based on multiple true stories, and it is filled with warning signs.

-The modelling business is actually a very strict 9-5 Monday-Friday business.
-Shoots can happen at any time, but an actual modelling "open call" where the agency meets new talent with no appointment is done during business hours.
+The modeling business is actually a very strict 9 to 5 Monday to Friday business.
+Shoots can happen at any time, but an actual modeling "open call" where the agency meets new talent with no appointment is done during business hours.

 If they are doing a meet and greet during off-hours, chances are this is not a real modeling agency.